Harvington: History

 If you've got no apples money will do.'

+1961 Jet Provost air incident

+On 30 August 1961, BAC Jet Provost 'XM423', from RAF Little Rissington in east Gloucestershire, hit 275kV 160ft pylons, on the transmission line from Ham Hall to Melksham.
+Both pilots ejected.

 Present

-Harvington has a number of amenities including a convenience store, a farm shop, two children's play areas, a community orchard, active youth group, sports facilities and clubs.
+Harvington has a number of amenities including a convenience store, a farm shop, two children's play areas, a community orchard, youth group, sports facilities and clubs.

-There are two churches, the Anglican St James Church and a Baptist church.

-The village is graced with two pubs, the Golden Cross and the Coach and Horses.
+The village has two churches, the Anglican St James Church and a Baptist church, and two pubs, the Golden Cross and the Coach and Horses.

-The River Avon is close by and is very popular with local fishermen.
+The River Avon is close by.
 A large section of the bank is owned and managed by Manor Farm Leisure, which also runs the local golf course, fishing lakes and holiday caravan site.

-Harvington Hall, a part medieval manor house, stands in the village, and is open to the public.
-Note: Harvington Hall is not in this particular village.
-As noted below it is in Harvington, Kidderminster DY10 4LR.
-The Harvington in this article is WR11 4NZ.
+Towards the south end of the village, there is a natural landmark called Monkey Island, which despite its name doesn't have any monkeys or islands and is simply just a wooded area near an orchard that contains a brook flowing through it.